Mouth cancers are the most common cancers of the head and neck area. They can begin in any part of the mouth.

-The specialist will examine your mouth using a small mirror and light.
-A very thin, flexible tube with a light at the end (endoscope) can be used to get a better view of the back of the mouth and throat.
+The specialist doctor will ask about your symptoms and general health.
+They will check your mouth using a small mirror and light.
+They may put a very thin, flexible tube with a light and camera at the end (nasendoscope) into your nose to get a better view of the back of your mouth.

-You’ll have blood tests, and possibly a chest x-ray, to check your general health.
-There are several other tests that may be used to help diagnose mouth cancer and to check whether or not the cancer has spread.
-The results of these tests will help your specialist decide the best type of treatment for you.
+There are several tests that may be used to help diagnose mouth cancer and to check whether it has spread.

 MRI (magnetic resonance imaging) scan